 - A. A physician must evaluate the employee.
 The physician, through a medical history and a physical, will determine if the employee's health allows him or her to wear a respirator.
-See OSHA MEDICAL QUESTIONNAIRE. - B. The results (pass/fail/conditions of use) of the medical evaluation will be reported to Environmental Safety, which will inform the department supervisor. - C. Physical examination will be conducted annually for all employees who are required to wear respirators.
-Those who voluntarily choose to use a N95 or Filtering Face piece respirator will be advised that proper medical examination and fit testing are essential to the
+See OSHA MEDICAL QUESTIONNAIRE. - B. The results (pass/fail/conditions of use) of the medical evaluation will be reported to Environmental Safety, which will inform the department supervisor. - C. Physical examination will be conducted annually for all employees who are required to wear respirators and for those who voluntarily choose to use a respirator.